"We spent roughly seven and a half hours re-creating two recipes."

 1. The biggest challenge in cooking from Under Pressure is that its recipes resist compromise and restrict substitution.
 The techniques and choices are not always appropriate outside of the restaurant kitchen, and more problematically, choices are not fully explained.
 The type of curious cook who would even consider the investment of a chamber vacuum is sure to wonder about the rationale behind preferred cooking times and temperatures.

-2. Keller's recipes don't scale well for home-cooking and we direct this criticism specifically toward its sauces and purées.
+2. Keller's recipes don't scale well for home cooking and we direct this criticism specifically toward its sauces and purées.
 The effort toasting, grinding, rinsing, draining, chopping, blending, straining, and re-straining yields so little reward.
 All this effort for a 200-gram mash.

 4. The book is written with exacting detail but is sometimes not specific at all.
 Though we were instructed on how much cumin seed to use, down to the Nth milligram, we were given no indication whether the plated dish was to be served hot, cold, or whenever we got around to eating it.
 In general, the recipes also fail to define the desired volume or thickness of ingredients, which is particularly important for sous vide.

 5. Though the recipes are not written or laid out with the same modularity as they are in the similarly beautiful Alinea cookbook, it does appear possible to break down a recipe by its components and tackle them at will.
-Grilled Octopus Tentacles, Chorizo, Fingerling Potatoes, Green Almonds, and Salsa Verde is not a recipe we’ll undertake in its entirety again, but we’ll certainly use sous vide to tenderize octopus in the future.
+Grilled Octopus Tentacles, Chorizo, Fingerling Potatoes, Green Almonds, and Salsa Verde is not a recipe we’ll make in its entirety again, but we’ll certainly use sous vide to tenderize octopus in the future.
 Some Keller preparations are sensible undertakings.
 Combined with certain shortcuts, they can yield equally delicious results.

-6. There is a danger in cooking a Keller recipe by cherry-picked components, however.
-Keller’s components are often overcharacterized by a single flavor.
-The component may seem overpowering eaten on its own but is balanced when the dish is eaten as a whole.
+6. There is a danger in cooking a Keller recipe by cherry-picking components, however.
+Keller’s components are often over characterized by a single flavor.
+The component may seem overpowering when eaten on its own but is balanced when the dish is eaten as a whole.
 As an example, the fingerling potatoes eaten alone tasted terribly medicinal.
 They were dominated by the taste of bay leaf.
 But after the plate was assembled, and after we took care to spear each forkful with potato, chorizo, octopus, almond, and a wet swab of purée, we finally understood what we were meant to taste—the nano version of four Spanish tapas.

 What Keller and Ruhlman have really done is document recipes from the recent French Laundry–Per Se corpus.
 As a French Laundry II or a Per Se Paint-by-Numbers, the book succeeds.
 There is pleasure in reading, cooking, and eating from it.
 However, as a practical guide to sous vide cookery, Under Pressure doesn't quite meet the mark.
 It struggles to generalize the specifics of the recipes into broad sous vide principles.
 Moreover, the reader is easily lost in the minutiae of its preparations.